sct-software/bitnami-charts/README.md

 ## Why this Fork Exists

 This fork exists as a means for our organization to remain operational after Bitnami licensing changes.
 As a smaller organization, SCT cannot absorb the licensing cost for the Bitnami Secure Images Initiative, as we are only using a small subset of the functionality.
-We will therefore work to build these containers on our own and publish for our own use.
-We are grateful to Bitnami for leaving the source available for organizations like ours to undertake the process, rather than losing access entirely.
+We will therefore work to build these charts on our own and publish for our own use.
+We are grateful to Bitnami for leaving the source available for organizations like ours to undertake this process, rather than losing access entirely.
 We will continue to hope for a licensing option that allows us to purchase the product, and we will continue to contribute upstream where opportunities arise.

 ## ⚠️ Changes to the Bitnami Catalog